Creative Teaching Fund

 The Creative Teaching Fund can be used for any kind of activity that supports innovation in teaching.
 Some examples include: taking students to an exhibition or a performance; events or workshops; materials for teaching; and data sets for student work.
 Smaller requests, under $1000, can be made on a rolling basis.
 Applications for larger amounts, $1000-$3000, will be accepted on October 15, 2021, February 15, 2022 and May 15, 2022.

 The application process of the Creative Teaching Fund is via this google form.
 If you would like to see the application questions before you sit down to submit the form, please have a look at this google document which you can make a copy of in order to draft your answers.
-Using a copy of the google document as a draft will also help you when you need to ask your chair to email cvecchio@umich their support of your project.

 LEO Inclusive Teaching Grant

 Please consider applying for the LEO Inclusive Teaching Grant that the LEO Union won for all three campuses in the last contract negotiations.
 Here is the program description and the link to the application form.
 There is a rolling deadline, with at least a two week review period, for applications up until May 15th, 2022.

 Lecturer Professional Development Grant